Available Positions and Application Process

 The getINVOLVED and Assessment Intern will be trained extensively on the getINVOLVED platform and the various ways to pull and use data to assist with telling the engagement story of the Rutgers – New Brunswick community.
 The getINVOLVED and Assessment Intern will work alongside the professional staff to market the platform in an innovative way, as well as train students, staff, faculty on how to use the platform.

-Programming and Camp UKnight Interns are enthusiastic, developmental, attentive, and engaged in the student experience.
-Through programming initiatives and oversight of the Camp UKnight program, these students help to connect students to the programs and services that exist within the Office of Student Involvement and Leadership.
-The Programming and Camp UKnight interns facilitate and support the Camp UKnight program two separate weekends in August at an off-site camp.
-These interns are also responsible for programmatic opportunities throughout the year, these programming opportunities times throughout the year help enhance the overall reach of the Office and stay connected with students through engaging programs, i.e. Involvement and Leadership Week, etc.
+The Student Leader Engagement intern is enthusiastic, developmental, attentive, and engaged in the student experience.
+Through programming initiatives and oversight of the Camp UKnight program, this student helps to connect students to the programs and services that exist within the Office of Student Involvement and Leadership.
+The Student Leader Engagement intern facilitates and supports the Camp UKnight program two separate weekends in August at an off-site camp.
+This intern is also responsible for programmatic opportunities throughout the year, these programming opportunities times throughout the year help enhance the overall reach of the Office and stay connected with students through engaging programs, i.e. Involvement and Leadership Week, etc.

 The Organization Training and Development Intern is passionate about leadership and development and working with student leaders.
 The Intern will also assist with the development and facilitation of Leadershops throughout the year.
 This can include online, group and peer to peer trainings.
 Specifically, this may include designing presentations, creating content and event planning.
 Additionally, the Intern may be responsible for meeting with student organizations who repeatedly do not follow policies and procedures set forth by Student Involvement and Leadership.
 Must be available on Friday afternoons for this opportunity.